wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 The paper discusses two previous storage management algorithms: First-fit and quick-fit.
 In first-fit, all free blocks that are part of the process's address space but not yet allocated for usage are maintained in a single linked list, called the free list.
 When an allocation of size k is requested, the allocator searches the free list, and allocates the first block in the list whose size is larger than k.
+The block may also be optionally broken down into smaller blocks before being allocated to reduce internal fragmentation.
+Deallocation requires recursively combining the block being deallocated and its near-by blocks into larger blocks, and therefore is expensive, as block locations also need to be tracked.